hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 NCTS needs region specific reference data, such as customs office codes, guarantee reference numbers and Economic Operator Registration and Identification (EORI) (also known as Trader Identification Number) to include the applicable country code.

-Customs offices located in mainland Great Britain, pre-existing EORIs and related guarantees will keep their GB prefix for the Great Britain NCTS service.
+Customs offices located in mainland Great Britain, pre-existing EORIs and related guarantees keep their GB prefix for the Great Britain NCTS service.

 Customs offices located in Northern Ireland, new Northern Ireland specific EORIs and related guarantees will all have the prefix XI (for example, the office code for Belfast Entry Process Unit will change from GB000142 to XI000142).

-Additionally, existing authorised locations used by authorised consignors and consignees that are located in Northern Ireland will be migrated from the GB to XI NCTS system.
+Additionally, existing authorised locations used by authorised consignors and consignees that are located in Northern Ireland are migrated from the GB to XI NCTS system.

 Because authorised location codes are linked to the authorised consignor/nees EORI, and because EORIs are linked to the procedure holders guarantee, the software you develop should allow both the use of GB EORIs and their associated GB guarantee as well as XI EORIS and their associated XI guarantee.